As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 In most cases the structured data built-in to the Shopify theme is broken enough that Google will ignore the data.

 It’s possible to edit your theme to repair the structured data.
-You’ll want to use Google’s Structured Data Testing Tool and this process to test the majority of the pages in your store.
+You’ll want to use the Schema Markup Validator or Google’s Rich Results Testing Tool and this process to test the majority of the pages in your store.
 That tool will show you the errors detected but it won’t tell you all of the data Google requires.
 For that you’ll need to read through Google’s documentation and piece that knowledge together.

 If you do edit your theme, make sure to take a backup before editing.
 That way if you accidentally break something, you can recover.